KarimPwnz/censorship-detector/README.md

 There are multiple benefits to detecting censorship methods from a browser extension:

 - Browser extensions are easy to install
-- We can continuously detect censorship, since we see all browser traffic
+- We can continuously detect censorship, since the extension sees all browser traffic
-- We don't rely on a fixed set of URLs, allowing for ubiquitous censorship detection
+- The extension doesn't rely on a fixed set of URLs, allowing for ubiquitous censorship detection
-- Most importantly though, it is technically cool
+- It is technically cool

 ## Installation